Deepali-14/Hand_Gesture_To_Text_Converter-DivyaAnuvadak/README.md

 # Steps of building this project
-1. Use OpenCV to collect the images for dataset.
+1. Collecting images for Deep Learning using webcam and OpenCV.
-2. Then label these images using LabelImg tool of python.
+2. Then label these images for Sign Language Detection using LabelImg tool of Python.
 3. Further split these images into training and testing datasets.
 4. The next step is to create a model for training and setting up all the paths.
 5. Then create label map for each image, where each label will contain a unique id.
+6. Setup Tensorflow Object Detection pipeline configuration.
-6. Create TF records using Tensorflow API.
+7. Create TF records using Tensorflow API.
-7. Download Tensorflow pretrained models from tensorflow models.
+8. Download Tensorflow pretrained models from Tensorflow models.
-8. Copy the model configuration to training folder.
+9. Copy the model configuration to training folder.
-9. Update this configuration file for transfer learning.
+10. Update this configuration file for Transfer Learning.
+11. Use Transfer Learning to train the Deep Learning model
-10. Train the model by executing the code in terminal.
+12. Train the model by executing the code in terminal.
-11. Final step is to load the model from checkpoints.
+13. Final step is to load the model from checkpoints.
-12. Tada! now the model will be able to detect the gestures in real time and convert them to equivalent text.
+14. Tada! now the model will be able to detect the gestures in real time using OpenCV and convert them to equivalent text.

 ![image](https://github.com/Deepali-14/Hand_Gesture_To_Text_Converter-DivyaAnuvadak/assets/90978030/401953b2-e98e-4b74-b43e-310835bdebd0)